Frequently Asked Questions

 Their strong reputation and collaborative spirit make them a natural fit.
 And we hope this partnership will spark even broader collaboration, inviting other private, corporate, and community foundations across the region to join us in supporting a thriving, interconnected arts ecosystem.

-For now, we encourage nonprofit arts leaders to join our mailing list and participate in the Friday Community of Practice - spaces designed for connection, learning, and collaboration.
+Nonprofit arts leaders can join the mailing list and participate in the Friday Community of Practice, which offers a space for connection, information sharing, and peer learning across the sector.

 The steering committee will give an update to the community no later than December 2025 on the progress of the campaign and timeline for redistribution.